OpenDroneMap/WebODM/README.md

 ## Become a Contributor

-The easiest way to get started is to take a look at our list of [outstanding issues](https://github.com/OpenDroneMap/WebODM/labels/help%20wanted) and pick one, or you can fix/improve something entirely new based on your experience with WebODM.
+The easiest way to get started is to take a look at our list of [outstanding issues](https://github.com/OpenDroneMap/WebODM/labels/help%20wanted) and pick one.
+You can also fix/improve something entirely new based on your experience with WebODM.
 All ideas are considered and people of all skill levels are welcome to contribute.

 You don't necessarely need to be a developer to become a contributor either.
 We can use your help to write better documentation and improve the user interface texts and visuals.